-Over my years at UCL-STS, I have had the opportunity to give guest lectures for a variety of modules.
-Below you can see a sample of lectures.
+Here you can find some samples of lectures I have had the opportunity to give in a variety of modules.
 Clicking through the images will take you to the slides used in class.

 "Science and Diversity: Does it really matter?"